locationlabs/confab/README.md

             'foo': ['localhost']
         }

  -  Templates are loaded from a directory tree based on role.
-That is, roles help specify which configuration files to manage.
+For example, in the following directory structure, the **foo** and **bar** roles each manage a different set of configuration files:

+        /path/to/templates/foo/etc/motd.tail
+        /path/to/templates/foo/etc/hostname
+        /path/to/templates/bar/etc/cron.d/baz

- -  Configuration data is loaded from python modules named after the environment or role names (or default), using the convention that the module's *__all__* value embodies its data:
+ -  Configuration data is loaded from python modules named after the environment or role names (or default).
+The dictionaries from these modules (if any) are recursively merged (see below), so that given an environment named "foo" and a role named "bar", configuration data would be merged between **default.py**, **foo.py**, and **bar.py**.

+    Confab uses the convention that each module's *__all__* value defines  its data, e.g.:

         __all__ = {'foo': 'bar'}

-    The dictionaries from these modules (if any) are recursively merged. (see below)

  -  Generated and remote configuration files will always be saved to a directory named after the fully qualified domain name (FQDN) of the target host.

-Confab expects roles, environments, and definitions thereof to be saved in the Fabric environment, though the lower level API should be tolerant to these values being absent.
-Confab likewise expects the current host to be defined in Fabric's *env.host_string*; this requirement is absolute.
+Confab expects roles, environments, and definitions thereof to be saved in the Fabric environment.
+The *confab* console script requires these definitions, although the lower level API is designed to be tolerant of these values being absent.
+Both the console script and the lower level API require that the current host be defined in Fabric's *env.host_string*.

 ## Configuration Data